vidister/gimp-web/content/news/2016-05-05 Tutorials Revamp/2016-05-05 Tutorials Revamp.md

 That list now includes only more current content that has been permissively licensed for use.
 If you need a complete list, including the deprecated tutorials, see [the complete list](/tutorials/list-all.html).

+An unfortunate side-effect of pruning old material is that we are now a little light on material.

+## Help Write More Tutorials

+## Tone Mapping with Levels